rng-guy/NFSMWBartender/README.md

 &nbsp;

-The "Basic" feature set **fixes six bugs**:
+The "Basic" feature set **fixes seven bugs**:
+* helicopter icons on the mini-map no longer flicker on and off randomly,
 * helicopters no longer cast static shadows (like cars do) with incorrect placements,
-* active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests and spawns,
+* active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests,
+* the game is no longer biased in how it chooses to make Strategy requests
 * Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
-* Heat levels > 5 are now shown correctly in menus (requires [Binary](https://github.com/SpeedReflect/Binary/releases) for missing textures),
+* Heat levels > 5 are now shown correctly in menus (requires [Binary](https://github.com/SpeedReflect/Binary/releases) for missing textures), and
-* you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and
+* you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills.
-* non-Strategy roadblock and Heavy / LeaderStrategy requests no longer slow down over time.

 &nbsp;

-You can also **assign new (Binary) strings** for the game to display when cop vehicles are destroyed, similar to the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
-Bartender's version of this feature is easier to configure and will never cause `FENG: Default string error` pop-ups, as it checks every string label you provide against the game's (potentially modified) language files whenever you launch it.
+You can also (re-)assign which **cop-destruction strings** the game displays when cop vehicles are destroyed, similar to the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
+Bartender's version of this feature is easier to configure and will never cause `FENG: Default string error` pop-ups, as it verifies all vehicle-to-string pairs against the game's database on launch.

+&nbsp;

+Last, you can (re-)assign **radio callsigns** to vehicles.
+This includes Cross' unique chatter!

 &nbsp;